A robust risk management process.

 No change

-Changes in the regulatory environment and a focus on decarbonisation of the economy may result in a long-term risk to Group profitability.
+Changes in the regulatory environment and focus on the decarbonisation of the economy may result in long-term risk to Group profitability.

 Key risk indicator